compvisia/coconut-lost-to-time/README.md

 # Coconut

 [//]: # "[![Coconut Project Link](https://img.shields.io/badge/Project-Coconut-pink)](https://compvisia.com/projects/coconut)"
-A Library (mainly used) for creating games.
+### A Library made for game devs.

-Coconut is a game development focus Java library that includes graphics (only 2D for now), User Interface Components, Math utilities, Keyboard / Mouse and Controller inputs and more!
+Coconut is a game development focus Java library that includes graphics, User Interface Components, Math utilities, Keyboard / Mouse and Controller inputs and more!
 Hopefully this will make game development easier.

 Currently, we only support jars (Hopefully Gradle and Maven integrations soon).<br>